Bhavik-20/Book-Search-OpenLibrary/README.md

 # About the project
-A simple website that allows users to search for books.
-## Project Description

 - This project is a simple book search application built using TypeScript, React, and React Bootstrap.
 - It allows users to search for books by typing a book name into an input box.
 The application uses the Open Library API to fetch and display a list of books that match the search query.
 Each book entry displays the title, author(s), year of first publication, ISBN number, and number of pages.